bemanproject/task/docs/issues.md

 > to suspending and restoring them prior to resuming the coroutine.
 > There is currently no way to actually do that.

-TODO add example and response
+TODO add example and turn into text

 - using a custom scheduler with a custom implementation of `affine_on` allows this functionality (via the domain)